 Reset your Android One to factory settings

-You can remove all data from your Android One device by resetting it to factory settings, or doing a "force reset."
-You can do so by either using the Settings menu to erase all your data or by using the Recovery menu.
+You can remove all data from your Android One device by resetting it to factory settings.

-- Under "Personal," touch Backup & reset.
+- Under "Personal," tap Backup & reset.
 You may need to enter your pattern, PIN, or password.

-- Under "Personal data," touch Factory data reset.
+- Under "Personal data," tap Factory data reset.

-- Read the information on the screen and touch Reset phone.
+- Read the information and then tap Reset phone.

 - If you have a screen lock, you'll need to enter your pattern, PIN, or password.

-- When prompted, touch Erase everything to erase all data from your device's internal storage.
+- When prompted, tap Erase everything to erase all data from your device's internal storage.

-- When your device has finished erasing, select the option to reboot your device.
+- When your device finishes erasing, select the option to restart your device.

-You'll see the Welcome screen just as you did when you turned the device on for the first time.
-When you're done with the setup process, follow these steps to restore your data.
+- You'll see the "Welcome" screen as you did when you turned on your device for the first time.

 Aaron is an Android expert and author of this help page.
 Leave him feedback below about the page.